 And lastly, our Boomer population.
 Boomers, like Gen Y, value security and are seeing retirement in sight.
 After years of planning, they're excited for quality family time and the ability to execute on that re-prioritized life bucket list they were busy crafting in their 40's and 50's.

 They value experiences that help them revisit cherished memories or hobbies, or that they can cross off their bucket list, especially adventures or trips shared with their loved ones.
-A great example is a recent employee who used his Blueboard reward to recreate his first date with his wife in celebration of their 25th wedding anniversary.
+A great example is a recent employee who used his Blueboard employee reward to recreate his first date with his wife in celebration of their 25th wedding anniversary.

-As a recent Blueboard reward recipient expressed after a weekend getaway with her grandchildren at Great Wolf Lodge, experiences serve as an opportunity to connect families, providing the outlet for quality time together:
+As a recent Blueboard employee reward recipient expressed after a weekend getaway with her grandchildren at Great Wolf Lodge, experiences serve as an opportunity to connect families, providing the outlet for quality time together:

 "Thank you Blueboard for making this little vacation happen!
 Having family time is the most important thing to me and I am glad to have been able to share my reward with them."

 At Blueboard, we offer a catalog of experiential gifts for employees to pick from, and from there, our celebrated Concierge team brings their ideal experience to life.
-Whether tandem skydiving, trapeze lessons or PADI certification for Millennials, guitar lessons or Michelin star dining for Gen Y, photography lessons or weekend getaways with loved ones for Boomers, experiential rewards are exciting and make an impact.
+Whether tandem skydiving, trapeze lessons or PADI certification for Millennials, guitar lessons or Michelin star dining for Gen Y, photography lessons or weekend getaways with loved ones for Boomers, experiential employee rewards are exciting and make an impact.